muki01/Game_Store-Angular/README.md

 ![Register](https://github.com/muki01/Game_Store-Angular/assets/75759731/50dcced8-0fbc-47f6-9b19-a7bab3d427d1)

 # Create new game
-Page only available for logged in Admin users.
+Page only available for logged in Admin and Creator users.
 Create offer form expects as input: name, gameType, imageURL, description, price and downloadURL for the game.
 * Name should be at least 3 characters.
 * Descrition should be at least 10 characters.